aybruhm/sms-based-reminder-system/docs/article.md

     return env_var
 ```

-Let's go over what is going on in our code:
+Let's go over what we have done:

-- `lru_cache`: this decorator will create the `Settings` object once, that is, the first time it was called.
-After that, it will be cached and be reused, instead of having to create the `Settings` object everytime we want to access our keys.
+- `lru_cache`: this decorator will create the `Settings` object once.
+After that, it will be cached and be reused, instead of having to create the `Settings` object everytime we want to access the values.
 - `BaseSettings`: allows values to be overridden by environment variables.
 This is useful in production for secrets you do not wish to save in code, it plays nicely with docker(-compose), Heroku and any 12 factor app design.

 Now that we have created the Settings object responsible for getting our environment variables, we need to create a `.env` that will be loaded by `environ`.
 Copy and paste the below code into the file: